Savvythelegend/PGDocs/docs/bootstrap.md

 Objects in each list will be processed sequentially.

-!!!
-Warning
+:::warning
-    Use the `postInit`, `postInitTemplate`, and `postInitApplication` options with extreme care, as queries are run as a superuser and can disrupt the entire cluster.
+Use the `postInit`, `postInitTemplate`, and `postInitApplication` options
+    with extreme care, as queries are run as a superuser and can disrupt the entire cluster.
 An error in any of those queries will interrupt the bootstrap phase, leaving the cluster incomplete and requiring manual intervention.

-!!!
-Important
+:::important
-    Ensure the existence of entries inside the ConfigMaps or Secrets specified in `postInitSQLRefs`, `postInitTemplateSQLRefs`, and
+Ensure the existence of entries inside the ConfigMaps or Secrets specified
+    in `postInitSQLRefs`, `postInitTemplateSQLRefs`, and
     `postInitApplicationSQLRefs`, otherwise the bootstrap will fail.
 Errors in any of those SQL files will prevent the bootstrap phase from completing